Seagate/nx-lyve-cloud-plugin/src/lib/nx/sdk/analytics/taxonomy.md

     Must have one of the values listed below in the "Attribute types" section.

+- `"subtype"`: String

+    User-defined id of the particular type.
+Valid only for user-defined types like `"Enum"`, `"Color"`, `"Object"`.

+- `"attributeList"`: String
+    Id of an Attribute List.
+If present, all other fields are ignored.

+- `"condition"`: String
+    Condition string that defines whether this Attribute makes sense for the Object or Event Type depending on values of the other Attributes.
+Uses the same syntax as in the Object Search panel.

 Other fields depend on the particular attribute type.

 Attributes that are inherited from the base type can be "re-defined" as follows:

-- "subtype" and "unit" can be specified if not specified in the base type (or had exactly the same value);
+- `"subtype"` and `"unit"` can be specified if not specified in the base type (or had exactly the same value);

-- "minValue" and "maxValue" can be specified if and only if the inherited range rather than extend it.
+- `"minValue"` and `"maxValue"` can be specified if and only if the inherited range rather than extend it.

 - For Enums and Colors, the Attribute can be re-defined to use another Enum/Color